JelteF/derive_more/impl/doc/into.md

 assert_eq!(2, Int(2).into());
 ```

-For structs that have multiple fields `.into()` extract tuple containing the
+For structs having multiple fields, `.into()` extracts a tuple containing the
 desired content for each field.

 ```rust